Heavy Heart (song): Track listing

 "What I Don't Know 'bout You" (live) was taken from the Triple J Live at the Wireless performance that features on the #4 Record bonus disc 'Radio Sette'.

 "Midnight to Six Man" is a cover of the Pretty Things song.

 "She's So Fine" is an Easybeats cover.

 Cover versions

-As one of You Am I's most popular songs, "Heavy Heart" has been covered several times, most notably by Paul Kelly, TZU, Ben Lee and Seattle rock group and sometime-touring partners Supersuckers.
+As one of You Am I's most popular songs, "Heavy Heart" has been covered several times, most notably by TZU for Triple J's Like a Version, as well as other artists like Paul Kelly, Ben Lee and Supersuckers.
 Tex Perkins performed the song with the band on their 'You Am I & Friends' Live at the Wireless session which was released on the Convicts bonus disc 'The Convict Stain'.
 Australian indie rock singer-songwriter Courtney Barnett covered the song in her Austin City Limits performance that aired 31 October 2015, stating it was her favourite song.